 “The idea that a psychosocial model of treatment is more appropriate in CFS than in any other disease is incorrect.
 All chronic diseases do better with a psychosocial component to their treatment.
 Illness will exacerbate all of our underlying neurotic tendencies.
 This is the human response to illness.”

-Analyzing Individual Metabolomics Study (AIMS)
+Analyzing Individual Metabolomics Study (AIMS) – recruiting and funnding phase

-Keep up to date on News About the Metabolomics Research
+Keep up to date on Research News

 Read more about Metabolomics Research with SISOH.